kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

    Pearson's method is an example of an orthogonal fit procedure.
 It cannot handle weights nor does it give you estimates of the errors on the best-fit parameters.
-We discussed the method because it is historically important and it proves that *kmpfit* can be used for its implementation.
+We discussed the method because it is historically important and we wanted to prove that *kmpfit* can be used for its implementation.

 .. note::